 It was during this period, that St Francis had a mystical vision in a dilapidated church.
 The Icon of Christ Crucified said to him, “Francis, Francis, go and repair My house which, as you can see, is falling into ruins”.

 This vision gave Francis a clear mission in life and he embraced a life of poverty, chastity and devotion to Jesus Christ.
 He spent much of his time in prayer and meditation.
 Gradually, he began to attract other young men, attracted by his spiritual fervour and renunciation.
-Initially, Francis and his band of men, were outside the traditional church hierarchy which caused some consternation with local bishops and powerful people.
+Initially, Francis and his band of men were outside the traditional church hierarchy which caused some consternation among local bishops and powerful people.
 Because of the ongoing difficulties, Francis resolved to make a pilgrimage to the Vatican in Rome to try and gain an audience with the Pope.

-Much to everyone’s surprise, Francis succeeded in not only meeting the Pope, but, also for gaining approval for a new order based on the principles of poverty and the spirit of the Gospels.
+Much to everyone’s surprise, Francis succeeded in not only meeting the Pope but, also gaining approval for a new order based on the principles of poverty and the spirit of the Gospels.
 It is said the Pope at first refused, but later had a dream where he was given to see the spiritual nature of St Francis.

 With this papal approval, St Francis was able to grow his mission and his fellow friars travelled around Italy and Europe founding spiritual communities based on the teachings of St Francis.

-In 1219, accompanied by another friar St Francis went to Egypt hoping to speak with the Sultan of Egypt about Christianity.
-At the time a Crusader army were camped outside the city after a fierce battle the year before.
+In 1219, accompanied by another friar, St Francis went to Egypt hoping to speak with the Sultan of Egypt about Christianity.
+At the time a Crusader army was camped outside the city after a fierce battle the year before.
 But, Christian sources suggest St Francis was granted an audience with the Sultan of Egypt.
 It is not clear what transpired, but it was still a significant event for a Christian to be granted a friendly and peaceful audience with a Muslim Leader during the period of the Crusades.
 After the Crusader period ended, it was Franciscans alone of the Catholic Church who were allowed to stay in the holy city of Jerusalem as custodians of the Christian tradition and important places of worship, such as the Holy Sepulchre of the Lord.

 Many miracles have been associated with St Francis.
 In particular, people recorded that St Francis seemed to have a close connection with all animals, especially birds.
 When St Francis would give a sermon, it is said birds would come to listen.
 St Francis said of birds: